nexendrie/nexendrie/INSTALL.md

 ### FrankenPHP

 FrankenPHP is the recommended server as it was specifically created as a PHP app server and requires the least amount of configuration.
-In its configuration you only need to enable FrankenPHP, then use it for your server and define the root directory.
+You only need to add a new server, define the root directory and enable php_server for it.

 ```
-{
-    frankenphp
-}

 nexendrie.localhost {
     root /var/www/html/nexendrie/www
     php_server